zhangdongdong7/scenarios/python/lab-variables-and-memory-addresses/step1.md

 print(x is y)  # Output: True (x and y have the same memory address) print(x is z)  # Output: False (x and z have different memory addresses)
 ```

-## Hands-On Examples

-Next, let's apply what we've learned with some practical examples.